-\underline{\emph{Selection Rationale of Comparison Counterparts}}: We have carefully chosen our counterparts to reflect the performance of primary conventional-secure aggregate and post-quantum digital signature families, respectively.

-We select the following classical-aggregate signatures: {\em (i) Pairing-based:} BLS \cite{BLS:2004:Boneh:JournalofCrypto} is an aggregate signature (AS) scheme based on the pairing maps that are suitable for a multi-user setting and has a small signature and public key sizes. {\em (ii) Factorization-based:} C-RSA \cite{Yavuz:TDSC:OutsourcedDB} is a single-signer AS scheme based on the factorization problem that offers fast verification.
+\underline{\emph{Selection Rationale of Compared Counterparts}}: We selected counterparts to represent the performance of primary conventional-secure aggregate and PQ digital signature families.
+Specifically, we consider the following conventional aggregate signatures: {\em (i) Pairing-based:} BLS \cite{BLS:2004:Boneh:JournalofCrypto} is based on pairing maps.
+It is well-suited for multi-user scenarios, characterized by compact signature and public key sizes. {\em (ii) Factorization-based:} C-RSA \cite{Yavuz:TDSC:OutsourcedDB} providing mainly a fast signature verification.

-We select the following post-quantum signatures: {\em (i) Lattice-based:} {\em Dilithium} \cite{ducas2018crystals} is a NIST PQC standard that has efficient signing with moderate signature and key sizes compared to other NIST PQC candidates. {\em BLISS} \cite{poppelmann2015high} is a fast lattice-based signature scheme that was eliminated from NIST PQC standardization process.
-We include BLISS since it is the only PQ signature scheme that has an open-source implementation on low-end devices (i.e., 8-bit AVR microcontroller). {\em (ii) Hash-based:} SPHINCS+ \cite{bernstein2019sphincs+} is the only hash-based NIST PQC standard. \xmssmt~\cite{cooper2020recommendation} is a forward-secure signature scheme that is both an RFC standard and a NIST recommendation.
+For PQ signatures, we consider: {\em (i) Lattice-based:} Dilithium \cite{ducas2018crystals} is a NIST PQC standard, featur-ing efficient signing with moderate key sizes compared to other PQC candidates.
+BLISS \cite{espitau2017side} is the sole PQ signature with an open-source implementation for low-end devices (i.e., 8-bit AVR MCU). {\em (ii) Hash-based:} SPHINCS+ \cite{bernstein2019sphincs+} is the sole hash-based NIST PQC standard.
+Also, \xmssmt~\cite{cooper2020recommendation} is a FS signature, serving as both an RFC standard and a NIST recommendation.

-We assess the performance of \hyhases~by comparing it with a nested combination of the most efficient conventional aggregate and PQ signatures from our listed counterparts.
-We note that several orthogonal works focused on authentication functionality for IoTs as discussed in Section \ref{subsec:RelatedWork}.
-Many of these works, which are at the protocol level, also use digital signatures as a base primitive and thys can receive benefits from our schemes.
-Hence, we focus on comparing \hases~with other digital signatures vis-a-vis a foundational primitive.
+We assess the performance of \hyhases~by comparing it to a nested combination of the most relevant conventional aggregate and PQ signatures from our listed counterparts.
+We note that numerous orthogonal efforts targeted IoT authentication as discussed in Section \ref{subsec:RelatedWork}.
+Many of these works use digital signatures as a fundamental component, thus potentially benefitting from our schemes.
+Therefore, our focus remains on comparing \hases~to combinations of above digital signatures.